Pneumonia - adults (community acquired)

-Take a couple of deep breaths two or three times every hour.
+- Take a couple of deep breaths 2 or 3 times every hour.
 Deep breaths will help open up your lungs.

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.

 With treatment, most people improve within 2 weeks.
 Older adults or very sick people may need longer treatment.

 Those who may be more likely to have complicated pneumonia include:

 - People whose immune system does not work well

 - People with other, serious medical problems such as diabetes or cirrhosis of the liver

 In all of the above conditions, pneumonia can lead to death, if it is severe.